kyracho/digit_predictor/README.md

 6. **Access Your Deployed App**:
    Once the deployment process is complete, you can access the app by visiting the Heroku-provided URL.

 ---

-## Usage

-- Navigate to the app’s URL.
-- Draw a digit (0-9) on the canvas using your mouse.
-- Click "Predict" to get a real-time prediction from the CNN model.
-- The app will display the predicted digit and the confidence score.

----